rrwick/Catpac/README.md

 # Catpac: a Contig Alignment Tool for Pairwise Assembly Comparison

 Catpac is a Python script for aligning and comparing two assemblies from very closely related samples.
 The user provides Catpac with two files of assembled contigs.
-Catpac will conduct a BLAST search between the two assemblies, and it can output the alignments and variants.

-Catpac was designed for two tasks:
-* Producing a reduced set of the two assemblies which are more easily compared
-* Locating small-scale variations between the two assemblies
+It will conduct a BLAST search between the two assemblies and can output the alignments and variants.
+It was primarily designed to produce reduced sets of the two assemblies which are more easily compared.
+These reduced sets exclude sequences which are not shared between the two assemblies, repetitive sequences (or other sequences with unusual read depth) and poorly-assembled sequences.

-Catpac was built with bacterial genome assemblies in mind.
+Catpac was built for use on bacterial genome assemblies.
 It may work for larger assemblies, but this has not been tested.

 ## Usage